yboodhan/express-daily-planet/readme.md

 * `GET /about` serve a static about daily planet page.
 * `GET /contact` serve a static contact page.

-#### Styling (Bootstrap, Materialize, etc.)

-Style the page and include a navigation bar to help the user navigate the site.
-Note that this is a news site, so style accordingly.
-Put the navbar in your `layout.ejs` file to it appears everywhere easily!

-##### What about static files, like CSS and front-end JS?
+#### How do I use static files, like CSS, HTML, and front-end JS?

 We'll need to set up a folder for serving up static files.
 Usually by convention, this will be a folder in your root directory called either `public` or `static`.
 Aside from that, you will need a small bit of code to let Express know where to look for those files.
 Don't worry - it's fairly straight-forward!
 Check out [Express documentation](http://expressjs.com/starter/static-files.html) for a useful resource.

+#### Styling (Bootstrap, Materialize, etc.)

+Style the page and include a navigation bar to help the user navigate the site.
+Note that this is a news site, so style accordingly.
+Put the navbar in your `layout.ejs` file so it appears everywhere easily!

 ## Bonus Ideas

-* Create a DELETE route for removing articles
-* Create a PUT route for editing articles
 * Create a search form (can be on home page or articles index)
 * Accept `q` query string on your articles route `/articles?q=search+term`
     * find how to access the query string from the request (Hint: the query isn't in `req.params`)